 - The Business of Personal Training

-The ACSM’s Resources for the Personal Trainer textbook contains bulk of the test prep content for the ACSM CPT and is the primary ACSM personal trainer book.
+The ACSM’s Resources for the Personal Trainer textbook contains the bulk of the test prep content for the ACSM CPT and is the primary ACSM personal trainer book.

 An educative piece: The Best Personal Trainer Certifications